-Comparative advantage, which is the idea that Ricardo talks about, is a bit more slippery, and it’s best explained in an example.
+This is the idea that Ricardo talks about, and it’s best explained in an example.

 Let’s say that Annie and Bonnie both have small gift shops in a small town where they both sell their homemade soaps and their homemade candles.
 Annie can make a homemade candle for fifty cents, but making a bar of soap costs her a dollar.
 Meanwhile, Bonnie can make homemade soap for a quarter, but a candle costs her a dollar to make.
 In other words, Annie is much more efficient at making candles and Bonnie is much more efficient at making soap.
 If they’re willing to trade – Annie gives candles to Bonnie in exchange for soap – they’ll both make substantially more profit that way.
 That’s comparative advantage in a nutshell.

 Comparative advantage works in everyone’s life